Chronum94/MinSSE/README.md

-# MinSSE: A minimal 2/3D Heisenberg lattice simulator using the stochastic series expansion.
+# MinSSE: A minimal 2/3D Heisenberg lattice simulator using the stochastic series expansion method

 Minimal compilation: